Lonmay Parish Church Profile

 The Sunday School and parents are involved in special services at Christmas, Easter, Harvest Festival and June, at the end of the Sunday School session.
 Boys’ Brigade and the Guild also take an active part in their dedication services.

-Members have an added opportunity to enjoy fellowship and to meet socially, when soup and sweet is served after the morning service on the first Sunday of each month.
+Members have an added opportunity to enjoy fellowship and to meet socially, when soup and refreshments are served after the morning service on the first Sunday of each month.

-Messy Church meets monthly in The Kirkie, St. Combs, and involves children, of Primary School age and younger, and a parent.
+Messy Church commenced in 2016 with monthly sessions in The Kirkie, St. Combs, involving children of Primary School age and younger, and a parent.
 The basis of Messy Church is to share Bible stories/characters in a way which involves everyone.

-The Over 50’s Club meets fortnightly in the St. Combs Community Centre with approximately 50-60 people attending including a few from outwith the village.
+The Over 50’s Club meets fortnightly in the St. Combs Community Centre with more than 60 people attending including a few from outwith the village.
 In addition to a variety of speakers and entertainers, they enjoy concerts by the local school pupils and bus runs in the summer.

 Lonmay Guild membership is open to anyone wishing to share in supporting the Church and each other through worship, fellowship and service.
-We meet monthly from September to May (see syllabus for changes) in the Church Hall.
+Meetings are held monthly from September to May (see syllabus for changes) in the Church Hall.

 Each meeting begins and ends with a short time of worship, usually centred on the Guild Theme for the year and the speaker or activity for the evening is also linked to the Theme or Discussion Topic.
 An Open Evening is arranged each year in support of one of the Guild Projects.

-Fellowship is enjoyed during tea and refreshments served at each meeting, at the Guild Week Prayer Lunch, the Christmas `Pot Luck` meal and when meeting up with St. Fergus Guild for a meal out at Christmas and a summer outing.
+Fellowship is enjoyed during tea and refreshments served at each meeting, at the Guild Week Prayer Lunch, the Christmas `Pot Luck` meal and when meeting up with St. Fergus Guild for a meal out at Christmas.

-Guild members also attend Presbyterial Council meetings with a variety of interesting speakers and join with Lonmay Work Party members to plan fundraising events and enjoy outings.
+Guild members also attend Presbyterial Guilds Together meetings with a variety of interesting speakers and join with Lonmay Work Party members to plan fundraising events and enjoy outings.

-New members are always very welcome, so please come along and join us at 7.00 pm on the first Monday of the month from September to May.
+New members are always very welcome, so please come along and join our meetings at 7.00 pm on the first Monday of the month from September to May.

 The Work Party is made up of Guild members and some other church members.
 Their purpose is to raise funds for the Church, and each year, to that end, they arrange a quiz, a Daffodil buttery morning, and a Christmas Fayre.